Faroe Islands: Whaling

 There are records of drive hunts in the Faroe Islands dating from 1584.
 Whaling in the Faroe Islands is regulated by Faroese authorities but not by the International Whaling Commission as there are disagreements about the commission's legal authority to regulate cetacean hunts.
 Hundreds of long-finned pilot whales (Globicephala melaena) could be killed in a year, mainly during the summer.
 The hunts, called grindadráp in Faroese, are non-commercial and are organized on a community level; anyone can participate.
 When a whale pod by chance is spotted near land the participating hunters first surround the pilot whales with a wide semicircle of boats and then slowly and quietly begin to drive the whales towards the chosen authorised bay.
-When a pod of whales has been stranded the killing is begun.

 Faroese animal welfare legislation, which also applies to whaling, requires that animals are killed as quickly and with as little suffering as possible.
 A regulation spinal lance is used to sever the spinal cord, which also severs the major blood supply to the brain, ensuring both loss of consciousness and death within seconds.
-The spinal lance has been introduced as preferred standard equipment for killing pilot whales and has been shown to reduce killing time to 1–2 seconds.
+The spinal lance has been introduced as the preferred standard equipment for killing pilot whales and has been shown to reduce killing time to 1–2 seconds.

 This "grindadráp" is legal and provides food for many people in the Faroe Islands.
-However, a study has found whale meat and blubber to currently be contaminated with mercury and not recommended for human consumption, as too much may cause such adverse health effects as birth defects of the nervous system, high blood pressure, damaged immune system, increased risk for developing Parkinson's disease, hypertension, arteriosclerosis, and Diabetes mellitus type 2:
+However, a study has found whale meat and blubber currently to be contaminated with mercury and not recommended for human consumption, as too much may cause such adverse health effects as birth defects of the nervous system, high blood pressure, damaged immune system, increased risk for developing Parkinson's disease, hypertension, arteriosclerosis, and diabetes mellitus type 2:

-Animal rights groups such as the Sea Shepherd Conservation Society criticize it as being cruel and unnecessary, since it is no longer necessary as a food source for the Faroese people.
+Animal rights groups such as the Sea Shepherd Conservation Society criticize grindadráp as being cruel and unnecessary since it is no longer necessary as a food source for the Faroese people.

-The sustainability of the Faroese pilot whale hunt has been discussed, but with a long-term average catch of around 800 pilot whales on the Faroe Islands a year the hunt is not considered to have a significant impact on the pilot whale population.
+The sustainability of the Faroese pilot whale hunt has been discussed, but with a long-term average catch of around 800 pilot whales on the Faroe Islands a year, the hunt is not considered to have a significant impact on the pilot whale population.
 There are an estimated 128,000 pilot whales in the Northeast Atlantic, and Faroese whaling is therefore considered a sustainable catch by the Faroese government.
 Annual records of whale drives and strandings of pilot whales and other small cetaceans provide over 400 years of documentation, including statistics, and represents one of the most comprehensive historical records of wildlife utilization anywhere in the world.

-On 12 September 2021, a super-pod of over 1,420 white-sided dolphins were killed, an event that has caused significant debate in the Faroe Islands and internationally.
+On 12 September 2021, a super-pod of over 1,420 white-sided dolphins were killed, which caused significant controversy in the Faroe Islands and abroad, leading to the government imposing quotas on the amount of white-sided dolphins allowed to be hunted each year.
 The UK Government declined to suspend its free-trade agreement with the Faroese, having been called upon by conservationists to do so.